-We have acted as Bond Counsel in connection with the issuance by the Missouri Development Finance Board (the "Board"), of its Infrastructure Facilities Revenue Bonds (City of Independence, Missouri - Santa Fe Redevelopment Project), Series 2015A (the "Series 2015A Bonds") and its Taxable Infrastructure Facilities Revenue Bonds (City of Independence, Missouri - Santa Fe Redevelopment Project), Series 2015B (the "Series 2015B Bonds," together with the Series 2015A Bonds, the "Bonds").
-The Bonds have been authorized and issued under and pursuant to Sections 100.250 to 100.297, inclusive, of the Revised Statutes of Missouri, as amended (the "Act"), and a Bond Trust Indenture dated as of March 1, 2015 (the "Indenture"), between the Board and Commerce Bank, as trustee (the "Trustee").
-Capitalized terms not otherwise defined herein shall have the meanings assigned in the Indenture.
+We have acted as Bond Counsel in connection with the issuance by the Missouri Development Finance Board (the "Board"), of the above-referenced bonds (the "Bonds").
+The Bonds have been authorized and issued pursuant to the Missouri Development Finance Board Act, Sections 100.250 to 100.297 of the Revised Statutes of Missouri, as amended (the "Act"), and the Bond Trust Indenture dated as of October 1, 2015 (said Bond Trust Indenture, together with all amendments and supplements thereto, the "Indenture"), between the Board and Commerce Bank, as trustee (the "Trustee").
+All capitalized terms not otherwise defined herein shall have the meanings set forth in the Indenture.